amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

        extra_options={"ActivationSymmetric":True, 'RemoveQDQConvLeakyRelu':True, 'RemoveQDQConvPRelu':True}

-Transformers on IPU
+Transformers on NPU
 ===================

-The recommended quantization configuration for Transformer models to be deployed on the IPU is as follows:
+The recommended quantization configuration for Transformer models to be deployed on the NPU is as follows:

 .. code-block::